Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 - graphic rating scale: lists a number of traits and a range of performance for each that is used to identify the score that describes an employee.
 - alternation ranking: for each trait, a best to worst list is made.
 - paired comparison: compare every employee with other employee (matrix)
-- forced distribution: normal distribution and place them them on the bell curve.
+- forced distribution: normal distribution and place them on the bell curve.
 - critical incident: log positive and negative incidents and discuss with employee.
 - narrative forms: write a recommendation sort of description with proof as validity.
 - BARS: behavior anchored rating system.(specific examples anchored to scores).